 An architectural marvel, Jal Mahal has been a cause of fear for many people over the years.
 The palace that is partially submerged in water was used as a getaway for the kings of that time.
 Locals state that the palace became an abandoned building when the stagnant water started penetrating through the palace walls.
 People have reported some strange unusual force in the air because of which no one likes to go near the palace after sunset.

-Each of the aforementioned places have their own unique story to support the unnatural experiences people have had here.
-If everything from spirits to apparitions intrigues your mind, you should definitely muster the courage to explore these bizarre places.
-Get in touch with Lastminute India to plan a perfect itinerary for you.
+Each of the aforementioned places has their own unique story to support the unnatural experiences people have had here.
+If everything from spirits to apparitions intrigues your mind, you should definitely muster the courage to explore these bizarre haunted places in Rajasthan.
+Get in touch with lastminute India to plan a perfect itinerary for you.
 With detailed knowledge about every place, we plan a customized itinerary based on your unique needs.

 Further See: Udaipur tour package starting at Rs12,999/-